How to Prepare Your Car for Rail Shipping

 Fuel Level

-This applies to all vehicles including hybrids.
-If you arrive with more than a quarter tank, you may be asked to drive to a nearby station to reduce the fuel level before intake can proceed.
+This applies to all combustion vehicles including hybrids.
+If you arrive with less than a quarter tank, you may be asked to top up at a nearby station before intake can proceed.

 Electric Vehicles — Battery Level